lpgod/Studio/README.md

-Simple Business Data Agent
+simple Business Data Agent for decamond
-this is a little AI agent built with LangGraph that looks at some basic business numbers (sales, costs) and gives you a quick report

-what it does
-it takes todays and yesterdays business data and figures out :

-if you made a profit or loss (basically pnl)

-how much your sales and costs changed.

-if your Customer Acquisition Cost (CAC) jumped up too high.

-then it gives you some simple advice based on those numbers.

-how to run it
+how to run it (just writing stuff up i know you already know)

 install the stuff it needs :

 pip install langgraph langchain-core

-just run the script:
+ run the script:

 python business_agent.py